Pacific School's New Home Study Program - Frequently Asked Questions

 While documentation must be in a form approved by the teacher and district, there is flexibility in the types of activities that qualify for each of these areas.
 Ways to document work include:

-- Originals or photocopies of student work (writing, math pages, worksheets, artwork, etc.)
+- Originals, photocopies, or scans/photographs of student work (writing, math pages, worksheets, artwork, etc.)

 - Photographs of students engaged in an activity (hands-on math or science, building a sculpture, etc.)